 Using tapered, nonthreaded contact tips, nozzles and diffusers can help welders fit into spaces that have limited accessibility.

 The contact tip's size corresponds to the wire diameter.
-For example, a 0.035-inch contact tip corresponds to an 0.035-in. wire.
+For example, a 0.035-inch contact tip corresponds to an 0.035-inch wire.
 However, this is not the only consideration.
 The contact tip size you choose also depends on the application.
 Industrial applications require large contact tips, which have more mass and help to keep tip temperatures lower than small tips do.

 Because non-threaded contact tips do not require tools to change, they are quicker to replace after burnback.
 Some fabrication shops use tips that have just four settings, such as flush with the end of the nozzle, 1/8-inch recess, 1/4-in. recess, or 1/8 in. stick out.
 Fewer choices improve consistency among welders.

 The nozzle directs the shielding gas to the weld.
 Like contact tips, nozzles are either threaded or nonthreaded and come in many different shapes and sizes for various applications.

 In applications in which welds are visible on the finished product, look for consumables that require the least post-weld cleanup.
 For example, components that improve arc starts and thereby reduce spatter result in less cleaning.

-The optimal consumable is one that provides the best quality and the longest life.
-The better the consumable quality is, the less postweld work is needed, and the less downtime is incurred.
-Also, the longer the consumable lasts, the less time you spend troubleshooting and replacing it.
+The optimal welding consumable is one that provides the best quality, the longest life and is the simplest to replace.
+The better the consumable quality, the less post-weld work that’s needed — and the less downtime that’s incurred.
+Also, the longer the consumable lasts and the simpler it is to replace, the less time you spend troubleshooting and replacing it.

-Article provided by Bernard®, an Illinois Tool Works Company, 449 W. Corning Road, P.O.
-Box 667, Beecher, IL 60401, 708-946-2281, www.bernardwelds.com.
+Article provided by Bernard®, a subsidiary of Miller Electric Mfg.
+LLC, 449 W. Corning Road, Beecher, IL 60401, 708-946-2281, www.bernardwelds.com.